 After a day of sightseeing around Hanoi, a fun thing to do in Hanoi at night is to hit the shops.

 7- Eat Hanoi street food

-People squat on low plastic seats by the side of the road helping themselves to piles of steaming rice, fresh vegetables and bubbling noodle soups.
+You’ll see locals squatting on low plastic seats by the side of the road, helping themselves to piles of steaming rice, fresh vegetables and bubbling noodle soups.

 8- Learn to cross the street